pixelprotest/cozy-manager/README.md

 `cozy reload`

-`cozy reload --tag <tag>` reloads all the models with a specific tag
+`cozy reload type lora` reloads all the loras in your collection

-`cozy reload --model-type <model-type>` reloads all the models with a specific model type
+`cozy reload base flux` reloads all the flux models in your collection

-`cozy reload --model-base <model-base>` reloads all the models with a specific model base
+`cozy reload tag based` reloads all the models with a specific tag

 ### 5. List Models

+To list the items in your collection you can simply list all of them by doing:

-`cozy list --all`
+`cozy list`

+`cozy list loaded` to list all the models that _are_ stored locally

-`cozy list --loaded` list the ones that are currently downloaded locally
+`cozy list unloaded` to list all the models that are _not_ stored locally

-`cozy list --unloaded` list the ones that are in the collection but _not_ downloaded
+`cozy list type lora` to list all the loras in your collection

-`cozy list --data` list the size of the models stored locally
+`cozy list base flux` to list all the flux models in your collection

+You can be even more granular by passing in the `--model-type` and `--model-base` flags, like here listing only the flux loras in your collection:

+`cozy list --model-type lora --model-base flux`

+to list all the models that are tagged `based` in your collection

+`cozy list tag based`

+finally you can check how much data is stored locally by doing:

+`cozy list data`

 ### 6. Edit Mode

+To edit the items in your collection, you can find the `id` using the `cozy list` command, and then by doing:

 `cozy edit <id>`

 this will open a command line prompt asking you what you want to edit, it will walk you through some options
+- add / remove / clear tags
+- change the local filename
+- change the model type

--
+- change the model base
+- remove the model from the collection